 - KidsWell SBHCs are located at five CCSD elementary schools including: Burns, Chicora, James Simons, Mary Ford, and Sanders-Clyde.

-- If you are a parent with a child attending one of these schools, download and return the Enrollment Form Package to your school nurse.
+- If you are a parent with a child attending one of these schools, sign up here or download and return the Enrollment Form Package to your school nurse.